Kate Shelley High Bridge

-The bridge was designed by George S. Morison for the Chicago & North Western Railway and was constructed from 1899 to 1901.
+The bridge was designed by George S. Morison for the Chicago and North Western Railway and was constructed from 1899 to 1901.
 It stands 185 ft above the Des Moines River and is 2685 ft long.
 The bridge was never officially renamed for Kate Shelley, but there were many commemorations there to honor her as if it carried that name.
 Gradually it became better known as the Kate Shelley High Bridge, or just the Kate Shelley Bridge, and the popularity of the Boone Viaduct name faded.

 History

 By the mid-1950s, traffic on the bridge was limited to one train at a time.
 In 1986, some of the bridge towers were damaged in a wind storm.
 Union Pacific Railroad is the current owner of the bridge, and starting in 2001, they undertook an inspection and repair program; this resulted in both tracks being opened again, but with a 25 mph slow order.

 The bridge is located on an east/west Union Pacific main line—the Overland Route—connecting Chicago to the west coast.